Category: Business Culture

 Read MoreThe Courage to Hire Strengths You Do Not Possess

-April 1, 2026 • Business Culture, Business Growth, Executive Coaching, Leadership
+April 1, 2026 • Business Culture, Business Growth, Executive Coaching, Leadership, Marcus Brecheen

 Many leaders unconsciously hire people who think like they do.
 This is the most comfortable way to hire.
 Communication is easier, and decisions can…